Standard-Unix-Notes/unix-notes/README.md

 functions and implement a system to encrypt/decrypt notes.

-I use Yubikeys for my encryption and so have ensured that this script works with the Yubikey 5 NFC, Yubkey 4 and the Yubikey NEO.
+I use Yubikeys for my encryption and so have ensured that this script works with the Yubikey 5 NFC, Yubikey 4 and the Yubikey NEO.

 ## Features